BumblebeeBat/FlyingFox/docs/channels.md

 `merkle` is the merkle root of a datastructure explaining the bet.

-`default` is a number between 0 and 100.
-If the channel closes and a bet is not unlocked, then `default` is the percent of the money that goes to participant 2.
+`default` is the part of money that goes to participant 2 if the bet is still locked when the channel closes.
 Extra money goes to participant 1.

 #### Unlocking Bets: